 Women’s Aid is a national charity working to end domestic violence against women and children.

 WIAS offer services including ‘drop-in’ sessions, helplines, women’s groups as well as 1:1 counselling.
-They are a non-profit organisation specifically focused on women and supporting them with past and present alcohol issues.
+They are a not-for-profit organisation specifically focused on women and supporting them with past and present alcohol issues.